UK fertility rates fall to historic lows despite slight rise in births

 Join the club for FREE to access the whole archive and other member benefits.

 A common concern about life extension is that we would rapidly overrun the planet, and without management, this could happen.
-However, there a few factors in our favour.
+Although, it's interesting to note that population increase is driven by fertility not lifespan, for example, Japan has the highest life expectancy in world, but is expecting population crash.

 According to David Wood of London Futurists if death stopped tomorrow it